 Europe's largest Alpine pasture

-You can reach the Alpe di Siusi/Seiser Alm in just a few minutes using the panoramic cable car from Siusi allo Sciliar/Seis am Schlern.
+You can reach Alpe di Siusi/Seiser Alm in just a few minutes using the panoramic cable car from Siusi allo Sciliar/Seis am Schlern.
 Once you arrive at the top you can choose between numerous hiking and biking routes, climbing and Nordic walking trails in the summer and magical slopes, snowshoe hiking trails and toboggan runs in the winter.
+And golfers get their money's worth on Europe's largest high alpine pasture, too!

-The rich flora and fauna simply has to be explored on the Alpe di Siusi/Seiser Alm.
-In particular, South Tyrol's landmark, the Sciliar/Schlern, as well as the distinctive peaks of the Sasso Lungo/Langkofel and Sasso piatto/Plattkofel and Denti di Terrarossa/Rosszähne are also definitely worth exploring.
+The rich flora and fauna simply has to be explored on Alpe di Siusi/Seiser Alm.
+In particular, South Tyrol's landmark, Sciliar/Schlern, as well as the distinctive peaks of Sasso Lungo/Langkofel and Sasso piatto/Plattkofel and Denti di Terrarossa/Rosszähne are also definitely worth exploring.